 I liken the Uniform Investment Adviser Law Exam registration to “just getting over the hurdle,” but not by much.
 Upon passing the Series 65 exam, an investment adviser representative does not have to earn continuing education credits to further their knowledge, such as the Certified Financial Planner designation.
 In these cases, those who seek that designation have done far more work than just “clearing the hurdle.”

 The Uniform Investment Adviser Law Exam is an exam about law and not investing.
 While not required, some professionals may have a Finance degree, have an investment designation, such as the Chartered Financial Analyst.

 An impressive title like Vice President on a business card does not indicate investment knowledge.
 You may have heard the term assets under management or AUM.
 That is simply an indicator of the volume of money that the advisor or their firm is managing.
-But, that doesn’t indicate how their risk-adjusted returns are compared to other firms.
-More importantly how effective are they when it comes to providing clients risk-adjusted returns appropriate for their goals
+But, that doesn’t indicate how a firm’s risk-adjusted returns are compared to other firms.
+More importantly, how effective is this advisory firm in providing clients risk-adjusted returns appropriate for their goals?

 Fortunately, FINRA has a page to help you learn more about Professional Designations.
 They even have a page for so-called “Accredited Designations.”
-These 11 designations have been certified by either the American National Standards Institute or the National Commission for Certifying Agencies.
+There are now 11 designations certified by the American National Standards Institute or the National Commission for Certifying Agencies.

 However, the Financial Industry Regulatory Authority does not endorse any designation.
 So you should do your own research to determine if a professional with or without designation fits your needs.

 Dually Registered: Fiduciary and Non-Fiduciary Status